Frequently Asked Questions

 Can I change my mind about Fast Forward courses?

-If you wish to consider formally withdrawing from the course, there are important dates to consider.
-Please note that the withdrawal/drop process begins with a student request via the BCC Drop/Add Form included in this folder.
-The withdrawal dates are listed below, by term.
-All program teachers are also aware of the withdrawal dates.
+If you wish to consider formally withdrawing from a Fast Forward course, there are important dates to consider.
+Please take note of these dates/official drop policy and complete the SUNY Broome Drop/Add Form, all included in this folder.
 Failure to properly withdraw from a course will result in the student receiving the grade he/she earned in the course.
-Students who no longer attend class, quit school, or move out of the school district also need to be withdrawn from their BCC Fast Forward classes.
-Withdrawing from a course may affect a student’s future Satisfactory Academic Progress at BCC.
+Students who no longer attend class, quit school, or move out of the school district also need to be withdrawn from their Fast Forward classes.
+Withdrawing from a course may affect a student's future Satisfactory Academic Progress at SUNY Broome.

 Will other colleges accept the course credits I earn in Fast Forward classes at my high school?